 Image Credit: Stonehouse Furniture

-This entry was posted in Guides on December 21st, 2018 by sammorley
+This entry was posted in Dogs on December 21st, 2018 by sammorley

 Christmas is a wonderful time of year, and we are all looking forward to celebrating together with our loved ones, including our pets!
 It’s therefore important to think about what effect all the festive fun is having on our furry little friends, and make sure they’re also having a nice time.
 Here are some of our top tips for keeping your pets safe and happy this Christmas: